Training for EBC Trek

 Establish an Appropriate Training Plan

-Now, on to the fun part—training!
-Think of this as your Rocky montage, except instead of running up the steps of the Philadelphia Museum of Art, you're tackling something a bit grander—the steps to Everest Base Camp.
-The demands of trekking are no walk in the park; they’re more like a gruelling marathon with breathtaking views.
+Now, you are on to the full training.
+Think of this as your Rocky montage, you're tackling something a bit grander—the steps to Everest Base Camp.
+The demands of trekking are no walk in the park; they’re more like a grueling marathon with breathtaking views.
 So, you’ll need a regimen that’s tougher than old yak butter.

 When navigating higher altitudes, the atmospheric conditions change, with the air becoming thinner and drier.
-This atmospheric shift not only triggers an increase in respiration rate due to reduced oxygen levels but also results in a notable loss of body fluids through the breath.
-The process of breathing at elevated heights leads to an accelerated evaporation of water from the respiratory system, necessitating a proactive approach to replenish these losses.
+The atmospheric shift not only triggers an increase in respiration rate due to reduced oxygen levels.
+It makes a results in a notable loss of body fluids.
+Experts recommend a daily water intake ranging from 3 to 4 liters.

 How to train for EBC Trek